SQ Mob Aboriginal and Torres Strait Islander Program

-SQ’s vision is for Queensland to lead and inspire the world in creating and sharing First Peoples screen stories to drive cultural change.
-Our Aboriginal and Torres Strait Islander Strategy 2019 – 2022 outlines our pathway to achieving this vision.
+Screen Queensland’s vision is for our state to lead and inspire the world in creating and sharing First Peoples screen stories to drive cultural change and foster a more inclusive screen industry – on camera and behind the scenes.

-SQ supports Aboriginal and Torres Strait Islander stories and storytellers through its mainstream programs that invest in screen production, game development and screen experiences.
-SQ commits at least 10 per cent of our screen production and games development funding to Aboriginal and Torres Strait Islander projects and storytellers.
+Screen Queensland supports Aboriginal and Torres Strait Islander stories and storytellers through its dedicated SQ Mob Aboriginal and Torres Strait Islander Program.
+The program overseas First Nations screen production, screen culture festivals, career development initiatives (such as mentorships and workshop ) and networking events.
+Under this program, 10 per cent of our screen production funding is committed to Aboriginal and Torres Strait Islander projects and storytellers.

 Content Director (Aboriginal & Torres Strait Islander Program)